-- Gather media 'clippings' and posts about the issue of local food.
-It has been a hot topic in the news. - Investigate eating local Initiatives in or near your community. - Locate local farms, farmers' markets, and stores which specialize in local food.
+Gather media 'clippings' and posts about the issue of local food.
+It has been a hot topic in the news.

+Investigate eating local 100 Mile Diet Initiatives in or near your community.

+Locate local farms, farmers' markets, and stores which specialize in local food.
 Create a bulletin board-sized map which promotes these places.
-Post the bulletin board in the school or the local library. - Investigate the difference between the "Made in Canada" and the "Product of Canada" food labels ("Made in Canada" must pass the 51% threshold of Canadian content, vs. "Product of Canada" must pass 98%).
+Post the bulletin board in the school or the local library.

+Investigate the difference between the "Made in Canada" food labels vs. "Product of Canada" food labels ("Made in Canada" must pass the 51% threshold of Canadian content, vs. "Product of Canada" must pass 98%).